ylyang-phy/ylyang-phy.github.io/content/research/filter.md

   <br /> [arXiv:2510.07439 (2025) [quant-ph]](https://arxiv.org/abs/2510.07439)

-By scanning over different filter centers, one can reconstruct the local density of states corresponding to a chosen set of initial states, thereby estimating the underlying energy eigenvalues.
+By scanning over different filter centers, one can reconstruct the local density of states of a chosen initial state, thereby estimating the underlying energy eigenvalues.
 Remarkably, when multiple initial states are available, this approach also enables the estimation of eigenvalue ***degeneracies***</sup>, which is missing in conventional quantum phase estimation algorithms.

 {{% /container %}}